Introduction to this issue:

 When you take different means of transportation to "travel through Hong Kong" every day, have you ever thought about the time and mode of transportation that affects our life choices and quality?
 It also connects the historical changes of Hong Kong over the past century and dominates the community and the city. develop?

-2024 is a "anniversary year" for Hong Kong's transportation - the 45th anniversary of the opening of the MTR, more than 100 years of bus service, and the 120th anniversary of the replacement of trams.
+2024 is a "anniversary year" for Hong Kong's transportation - the 45th anniversary of the opening of the MTR, the 100th anniversary of bus service, and the 120th anniversary of the replacement of trams.
 From the past to the future, how does transportation nurture and promote urban culture and keep Hong Kong moving?

 Highlights: